vchaudhri/RuleSpec/README.md

 of specifying income tax calculations.
 The RuleSpec compiler translates the specification into a web-based application with a ruduimentry user interface dialog that elicits the necessary values to perform the computation.
 The computation engine is Stanford's Epilog logic programming engine.
 A tiny example is included as HelloWorld.rspec.
-The resulting application is HelloWorld.html
+The resulting application is HelloWorld.html.
+Its behavior can be seen by loading it into a browser.

 8/20/2018
 Completed a basic version of the parser that